FrannDzs/nVidia-modded-Inf/Docs/nVidia Driver package structure/Driver.md

 This document basically explains the nVidia Driver package structure, you might ask yourself why this is important?
-This matters in case you want to re-pack and understand which components are removable and which components are absolutely necessary for a guaranteed minimum "[crap-free](https://github.com/CHEF-KOCH/nVidia-modded-Inf/tree/master/Telemetry)" (debloat) nVidia package.
+This matter in case you want to re-pack and understand which components are removable and which components are absolutely necessary for a guaranteed minimum "[crap-free](https://github.com/CHEF-KOCH/nVidia-modded-Inf/tree/master/Telemetry)" (debloat) nVidia package.

 ![alt text](https://raw.githubusercontent.com/CHEF-KOCH/nVidia-modded-Inf/master/.github/Pictures/Folderstructure.png "Driver package opened in WinRAR")